BurnOutTrader/tick-trader/README.md

 > Note: This project is experimental and under active development.
 Interfaces may change and breaking updates can occur without notice.
 Use at your own risk.

-> Note: The first `cargo build` will take a while as I am using an integrated duck database as a stand in for an external connection later.
+> Note: The first `cargo build` will take a while as tick-trader is using an integrated duck database.

 ## Live trading status and near‑term roadmap